Frequently Asked Questions

 What about parking for people with a disability?

-Parking for Disabled persons will be allocated.
+Parking for Disabled persons will be available.
 You will need to display a Disability Parking label in your car.

 I would like to be a festival volunteer.
 Can you tell me more?